Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 > Hi!
 My name is HowToPlayLN, in-game you can call me LN or index.
 You may know me as an ex-osu!mania mapper (especially [polyriddim](https://osu.ppy.sh/beatmapsets/1182702)), ex-mwc player 2019-2022, did some statistics and data science and made storyboards for some tournaments and now a composer.
 Meanwhile in real life I am doing coding and data science stuff.

 Like takehirotei, [HowToPlayLN](https://osu.ppy.sh/users/10879600) also has composed over 20 songs across a multitude of tournaments.
-Of course, the first thing to ask is how did it all start (and continue)?
+Of course, the first thing to ask is *"how did it all start?"*.

 > If we're talking on how I started doing music, it would throwback to my first composition which I also mapped it and named it after myself ([HowToPlayLN - HowToPlayLN](https://osu.ppy.sh/beatmapsets/1602222#mania/3271953)).
 I think at some point some people were also joking with myself about "HowToPlayLN custom song when".
 Then... it's just that I decided to do one for an achievement that I would basically just be a jack-of-all-trades for a tournament scene in osu!mania or osu! in general.